Categories: English

 Hilton Shanghai Hongqiao entered the post-Expo era the minute it opened because it opened after the World Expo.
 According to Brice Pean, the general manager of Hilton Shanghai Hongqiao, the hotel market in Shanghai had not been affected since the event closed.
 Many business people and general tourists postponed their trips to Shanghai because of the transport and accomodation problems during the Expo, and this has boosted the city's current tourist flow.
 The hotel is well positioned to take advantage of this growing market since it has some of the largest and most flexible meeting spaces, as well as the largest ballroom, in Puxi.
 The hotel is 15 minutes from Shanghai Hongqiao Airport so proximity to the airport and its location in the heart of Hongqiao's business hub makes it an ideal destination and hotel for guests doing business in the city as well as for the MICE market.

-The percentage breakdown of its customer base is 75% from mainland China, 15% from Europe and America, and 10% from Japan and Korea.
-Its management executives are from all over the world in order to provide the best service to meet all kinds of needs.
 He said the hotel value staff who are positive, genuine, helpful and friendly.
 Hilton Shanghai Hongqiao will extend the Hilton values (Hospitality, Integrity, Leadership, Teamwork, Ownership and Now) and Hilton's vision and mission (Fill the earth with the light and warmth of hospitality) to the team members at the first lesson of their orientation.
 Besides this, the hotel will have different curricula according to the department and extend to team members the best professional knowledge.
 In the meantime, he said it is their duty to protect environment for all hotel members.
 There is a campaign 'Light Stay' by Hilton worldwide which is about how Hilton acts in an eco-friendly way.
 And Hilton Shanghai Hongqiao will definitely continue this commitment.

 When asking about what business opportunities World Expo brought, he said that Shanghai continues to develop rapidly.
 It is fast becoming a leading commercial and financial hub in Asia and they predict their business will continue to grow in the foreseeable future.
 In addition, the tourism and business traveler market remains strong after Expo.
 The hotel's convention and ball rooms will definitely be a highlight and be attractive to MICE guests, both from home and abroad, together with various high-end meetings organizers.